popupshopsio/public_api/README.md

 # JSON OBJECT TO SEND
 In the body of your request, the JSON opject should follow this format:
+**note:** while several properties can be managed on a single call, we recommend a single property per call.

 ## JSON OBJECT
 |Parameter Name|Type  |Required|Description                       |Options|